 56:834:559 Ethics in Government

 56:834:650 Special Problems in Public Policy (Note: For students working in the public or non-profit sector) or other elective course

 REQUIRED 56:834:675 Research Workshop (3 Credits)

 Total 42 Credits

-To download a copy of the Public Management Concentration Worksheet, click here.
+To download a copy of the Public Management Specialization Worksheet, click here.

-Please contact the Faculty Coordinator for the MPA–Public Management concentration for more information on the program:
+Please contact the Faculty Coordinator for the MPA–Public Management specialization for more information on the program: